AuthServer

 email.MaxChallengesPerClientPerHour = 200;

 For built-in branding, use Email Branding.
-For complete control, provide a message builder:
+For complete control outside the template system, provide a message builder:

 options.AuthServer.ConfigureEmailOtp(email =>